MaayanLab/LINCS-metadata/FAIRAssessment/report/README.md

 Effectively, the heatmaps we looked at above will be registered with FAIRshake for external review and historical archiving.
-These per-library results will also be available as FAIR Insignias on SigCom-LINCS with the help of FAIRshake.
+These per-library results will also be available as FAIR Insignias on the LINCS Portal with the help of FAIRshake.

 ```python